SchemaPlus/schema_dev/README.md

     $ schema_dev bundle install
     $ schema_dev rspec

 Which will run those commands over the whole matrix.
-You can also specify slices, via any combination of `--ruby`, `--rails` and (if the gem tests multiple dbs) `--db`
+You can also specify slices, via any combination of `--ruby`, `--rails` and `--db`

     $ schema_dev rspec --ruby 2.1.3 --rails 4.0